 Each I-Corps cohort runs for nine weeks.
 During this time, participants are expected to dedicate an average of 4-5 hours per week to the program activities and requirements.

-The core of the I-Corps training is focused on the idea that potential customers hold the answers to the challenges facing each team and that the more time spent in engagement with the actual market, the more informed the teams will be on how to move forward.
-Participants are expected to make contact with 10 potential customers each week using real-time interactions instead of digital surveys, and share the feedback they receive in subsequent classes.
+The I-Corps training is focused on the idea that potential customers hold the answers to the challenges facing each team and that the more time spent in engagement with the actual market, the more informed the teams will be on how to move forward.
+Participants are expected to make contact with potential customers each week using real-time interactions instead of digital surveys, and share the feedback they receive in subsequent classes.
 The teams are pushed to discover what aspects of their innovation are highly valued by the market and what they’d have to do to meet those expectations.
 I-Corps is not designed to confirm to what the teams believe to be true about their innovation, rather to challenge the core ideas they have with real feedback from relevant people.
 It would be very unusual for their innovation to survive the process fundamentally unchanged.
 Rather, the innovations evolve to be executed and delivered in a way the market actually wants.